 - Standing Up for someone you love

-Due to COVID19 and social distancing rules DDWA will offer virtual catch ups (via Zoom) for families that are part of Side by Side to stay connected during restrictions.
+During COVID-19 and social distancing rules DDWA will offer virtual catch ups (via Zoom) for families that are part of Side by Side to stay connected during restrictions.
 In these sessions people ask questions that are relevant to them and their loved ones.
 There are many topics that arise and these range from NDIS queries to positive behavior support.

 DDWA continues to be connected to behaviour practitioners and coach and mentor families through the Side by Side program.